So, it’s all determined. A thumping majority for the Tories and the worst showing for Labour since 1935.

 Policy incontinence, as the Unite union big cheese Len McCluskey commented – in the aftermath, of course.
-Which sounded like a veritable piss-take, as I always thought they Unite wrote the Labour manifestos, or at least signed them off.
+Which sounded like a veritable piss-take because I always thought Unite wrote the Labour manifestos, or at least signed them off.

 No such criticisms during the campaign though, when it’s an altogether tougher gig to address the thornier matters.
 When in ‘live’ campaign mode, people argue back.

 Surely Labour voters – being Social Democrats – would be more likely to drift over to the Lib Dems if they were perturbed by the accentuated left-lean?
 Isn’t that where the disaffected centrist MPs (Labour and Tory) had shuffled off in the past year?

 And weren’t we all given to understand that Corbyn’s initial popularity had been buoyed by a support from the younger echelons?

 Remember that in 2016, following the referendum, we were told by the liberal elite that the old had betrayed the young and that the Leave decision would be overturned by the young within a few years?

 The logic here was that with every year that passes, the electorate swells with those achieving majority (i.e. their 18th birthday), while at the same time, the old are dying off.
 Sounds a reasonable argument, if of course the original premise were correct.

 So, after 3.5 years, that should have been more than enough to have reversed the 48/52 split, right?

 Well no, that doesn’t appear to have happened.

 But why not, because after all, Labour did – albeit reluctantly in some quarters – promise a second referendum?